jup-ag/rfq-webhook-toolkit/README.md

 ##### Does RFQ supports native SOL?

 The RFQ program supports only wrapped SOL, but it performs the wrapping/unwrapping automatically for the user.

+##### Do faster quotes receive priority?

+The RFQ system dispatches the quote request to all registered webhooks simultaneously with a 500ms timeout.
+During this time, all received quotes are compared to select the best one.
+The selection prioritizes the quote value first.
+If two quotes have identical values, the quote from the webhook with the faster response time will be chosen.